 Children are not born harsh or brutal.
 Family brutality causes children to become harsh.
 Children need to be treated fairly.
 Physical brutality is very destructive to a child.
 Many people think that rough treatment is “necessary.”
 Harsh treatment for a child can be part of a nation’s culture or part of a religion.
 Some teachers are brutal and children learn harshness in school.

 Where it Comes From

 Physical aggression or threats in a family create an atmosphere of brutality.
-The worst destruction, however, comes from sexual experiences.
+The worst destruction, however, comes from abusive sexual experiences.
 Sadistic sexual abuse creates deep and lasting harm.
 Severe “moral” criticisms of a young person are mental abuse and can create lifelong harm.
 Children are too young to be exposed to sexual matters that may interest adults.

 The computer slogan “garbage in, garbage out” carries a lot of truth.
 Another good slogan is “Brutality in, brutality out. ” What goes around comes around because the bad experience is stored in emotional armor.
 Emotional armor exists in chronically tense muscles and rigid attitudes.